Marijuana pest control is something gardeners have had to deal with for centuries.

 - Feminized seeds for guaranteed bud

 Of course, different cannabis strains might have different reactions to any homemade organic repellents, and you should always test the repellents on an inconspicuous section of the plant to make sure no harm is done.

-Download my free grow guide and order some high-quality seeds at this link here.
-We ship seeds to the USA and many other countries.
-For any growing related questions please visit the marijuana support forum.
+We ship seeds only to the USA.
+For any growing-related questions please visit the marijuana support forum.

 Want to know when your plants are ready for harvest?
 Grab my free mini harvesting guide.

 FAQ about How to keep bugs off weed plants

 What are some examples of homemade bug spray for weed plants?

 There are several types of homemade pesticides for weed plants.
 You can use neem oil insecticide, soap-based insecticide, garlic-based insecticide, vegetable-oil-based insecticide, and chili-based insecticide, to mention a few.

 How to keep bugs off plants without pesticides?